 In the initial stage of country level lockdowns respondents spoke of the, at times, heavy handed enforcement of the regulations.
-This has very clearly eased in later rounds of data collection, though there is now a sense that regulations, such as wearing a mask to access a government office, or the potential fining of people for breaches of legislation put the poorest at a disadvantage.
+This had very clearly eased in later rounds of data collection, though there was a sense that regulations, such as wearing a mask to access government offices, or the potential fining of people for breaches of legislation did put the poorest at a disadvantage.

-In Bangladesh, respondents identified a number of problems, in particular in terms of interactions between the police and those pulling rickshaws, an important livelihood mechanism amongst the poorest.
+In Bangladesh, respondents identified a number of problems early on, in terms of interactions between the police and those pulling rickshaws, an important livelihood mechanism amongst the poorest.
 One man explained how the "police do not allow you to stand at corners.
 About a month ago, a police punctured the wheels of my rickshaw".
-Another woman in Dhaka highlighted how her husband drove a rented rickshaw during the lockdown, but that the police beat him up for taking the rickshaw out and that she had to pay a substantial fine out of the savings she had put aside from her business17.
+Another woman in Dhaka highlighted how her husband drove a rented rickshaw during the lockdown, but that the police beat him up for taking the rickshaw out and that she had to pay a substantial fine out of the savings she had put aside from her business21.
 However, across June, July and August a greater understanding of why regulations were being put in place and a more empathetic approach to the enforcement were apparent.
-One lady from Dhaka (Bangladesh) told how earlier she felt "she would be beaten and scolded by the police if the shop was open at that time, and she did not open out of fear of the army".
-By the second round of interviews she spoke of how she was opening at 6 in the morning and closed at four in the afternoon, in August, she identified that "Now even if I keep the store open all night, no one would say anything."
-The issue of violent enforcement of regulations was also flagged in Sierra Leone where respondents spoke of how they had heard that "the police and soldier men are flogging people around town who do not wear their face masks".
-In Malawi, the fear was more that strict enforcement by the government of the rules around wearing masks or gathering in large groups, one respondent claimed "People will have to stay in their homes for more hours than usual for fear of the fines.
-Being in a public place in a grouping of more than 10 people will attract a fine of MK100,000 and a jail term."
-While others spoke of the potential fines of MK10,000 for not observing the rules around wearing face masks.
+A woman who runs a small business in Dhaka told how earlier she felt she "would be beaten and scolded by the police if the shop was open at that time, so I did not open out of fear of the army".
+By the second round of interviews she spoke of how she was opening at six in the morning and closed at four in the afternoon, in August, she identified that "Now even if I keep the store open all night, no one would say anything."